-- An annual average concentration of 40 μg m-3 (gravimetric); - A maximum 24-hourly mean concentration of $50 \, \mu g \, m^{-3}$ (gravimetric) not to be exceeded more than 35 times a year.
+- An annual average concentration of 40 μg m-3 (gravimetric); - A maximum daily mean concentration of 50 μg m-3 (gravimetric) not to be exceeded more than 35 times a year.

 The National Perspective

 National UK emissions of primary PM{10} have been estimated as totalling 182,000 tonnes in 2001.
 Of this total, around 18% was derived from road transport sources, 11% from power stations and 21% from combustion in commercial and residential.
 It should be noted that, in general, the emissions estimates for PM{10} are less accurate than those for the other pollutants with prescribed objectives, especially for sources other than road transport.